Palestinian literature: Poetry

-As for my heart, I see it roll, like a pine cone, from Mount Lebanon, to Gaza.
+As for my heart, I see it roll, like a pine cone, from Mount Lebanon, to Gaza.During the Gaza War, Batool Abu Akleen published her poems, reflecting intimate imagery that transforms the experience of genocide into personal testimony.
+She was named Modern Poetry in Translation’s "Poet in Residence" in 2024 and has received recognition for both her poetry and translation work.

 Hakawati

 The art of story telling was for a long time part of the cultural life in Arabic speaking countries of the Middle East.
-The tradition of “Tales From a Thousand and One Nights” is not an exception.
+The tradition of "Tales From a Thousand and One Nights" is not an exception.
 In each small town or village of Palestine, itinerant story tellers called hakawati would visit and tell folk stories they knew, often in teahouses.
 The tales of the hakawati, once told for all ages, are now sometimes emerging from the Palestinian diaspora as children's books.

+Hikaye

+Palestinian hikaye is a form of oral literature created, performed and preserved by women.
+Usually narrated in winter, the performers are usually older women, who tell them to younger women and children.
+Some versions of hikaye were published in the 1989 volume Speak Bird, Speak Again.
+In 2008 they were inscribed by UNESCO to their list of intangible cultural heritage.